itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 ..all at once.

 This site exists for me.
 For me to learn, remember, and reminisce (more likely, cringe at).
-It is a place for me to write, for its own sake, not necessarily for someone else to read.
+It is a place for me to write but not necessarily for someone else to read.
 It is public though, for someone with a weird taste in reading to enjoy.

+Merveilles is a collective of forward-thinking individuals who strive to better each other and their surroundings through constant creation and play.
+This community project is aimed at the establishment of new ways of speaking, seeing and organizing.
+A warm welcome to any like-minded people who feel these ideals resonate with them.

+We're trying to build a community that welcomes multidisciplinarity, with somewhat high standards of discourse, focusing on the topics of experimental art, music & code.
+We ask of our members to consider the impact of their works on the environment, and to optimize toward living more sustainably.

 # How